-An SBIR/STTR COMPANY is one that was formed by a researcher specifically to apply for an SBIR or STTR grant and that has not licensed a technology from the institution.
-A company which is formed to license a technology, and which simultaneously or subsequently applies for an SBIR or STTR grant to develop the technology should be reported as a STARTUP COMPANY.
+An SBIR/STTR COMPANY is one that was formed by a researcher specifically to apply for an SBIR or STTR grant and that has not licensed a technology from the institution; this type of company should not be counted as a startup in this Survey.
+A company that is formed to license a technology, and simultaneously or subsequently applies for an SBIR or STTR grant to develop the technology, should be reported as a STARTUP COMPANY.